 The Steaming Basket

-- Don't let the liquid in the stockpot touch the steamer basket.
-When making a couscous recipe with lots of veggies, the stockpot base can fill up quickly, pushing the level of the broth way up.
-Be careful that it's not so high that the broth will reach the steaming basket when it comes to a boil.
-If necessary, consider cooking half of the stew in the couscoussier base and the other half in a separate pot.
-This is particularly useful when feeding a large crowd or when you want to ensure that there is ample sauce to offer on the side.
+- Don't let the liquid touch the steamer basket.
+The stockpot base can fill up quickly when making a couscous recipe with lots of veggies, but you don't want the broth to reach the steaming basket when it comes to a boil.
+If necessary, cook half of the stew in the couscoussier base and the other half in a separate pot.
+This is particularly useful when feeding a large crowd or you want to ensure that there is ample sauce to offer on the side.

-- Don't pack the steaming basket.
-This doesn't mean that you can't fill the kesskess to the brim with couscous, but rather that you ease the couscous gently into the basket when filling it and avoid compressing it.
-By the third and final steaming of couscous, for example, the grains will be quite plump and voluminous.
-In this case, you can add the couscous in several increments, waiting for steam to rise from each addition of couscous before filling the basket a little bit more.
+- Avoid overpacking the steamer basket.
+You can fill the kesskess to the brim with couscous.
+However, you don't want to compress it by adding the entire batch at once, especially during the third and final steaming when the couscous is plump and voluminous.
+At this stage, add the couscous in several increments; wait for steam to rise after each addition before filling the basket a little bit more.